-“Angela Verbrugge gives singers like Lorraine Feather a run for their money with her witty lyrics on her originals.
-She is fun and quirky, hip and a hoot, wispy and romantic: she slithers, and oozes while putting a rose between her teeth.
-In the Archie Comics of life, this lady is a bubbly Betty.” - George Harris
+“Angela Verbrugge gives other singers a run for their money with her witty lyrics on her originals.
+She is fun and quirky, hip and a hoot, wispy and romantic.”

 — Jazz Weekly

 Love for Connoisseurs - Released March 25, 2022

 All twelve songs on Love for Connoissuers feature Canadian Angela Verbrugge's original lyrics to either new or existing jazz compositions by modern-day composers.
 Her vision for this project was to create new vocal jazz repertoire by collaborating with composers that write innovative, yet catchy, melodies in the style of the classic jazz standards.
 Angela listened to thousands of hours of music in jazz clubs and online in order to find and select these songs that would be a fit for both her storytelling style as a lyricist and vocalist.
 She composed three of her own tunes, as well.
 One song is a French language adaptation of the title track from her first record.
 The six composers she teamed up with are some of the best bebop-oriented jazz musicians on the scene today: New Yorkers Ken Fowser, Nick Hempton, Ray Gallon, and Neal Miner, and Vancouverites Miles Black and Saul Berson.
 Angela's dream is that these songs could become enduring and modern additions to jazz standards' songbooks, and that other vocalists and instrumentalists will want to perform these tunes.
 She hopes to hear from listeners that the music and stories on Love for Connoisseurs resonates with them.

 Reviews from JazzWise, JazzTimes, JazzWeekly, JazzLives, Syncopated Times, JazzWax, Take Effect, Midwest Record, and more